 - □ No. The state/territory does not fund a CCR&R system and has no plans to establish one. - ☐ Yes.
 The state/territory funds a CCR&R system.
-If yes, describe the following: - a) What services are provided through the CCR&R system? - Providing statewide information and referral services, including offering guidelines for finding quality early care and education programs and providing assistance to families with finding child care that meets their needs; and - Providing statewide services in the 12 Child Care Licensing Regions in Maryland, including professional development and improving program quality, which meet Maryland requirements to improve capacity building among all licensed child care providers.
-Services include strategic support as well as leadership development to all licensed child care providers that enroll in Maryland EXCELS. - Data collection on services provided resource and referral, training and rates from providers for the purpose of the market rate survey - Early childhood mental health In Maryland, the Early Childhood Mental Health Consultation project is both child/family focused and classroom/program focused.
+If yes, describe the following: - a) What services are provided through the CCR&R system? - Providing statewide information and referral services, including offering guidelines for finding quality early care and education programs and providing assistance to families with finding child care that meets their needs; and - Providing statewide services in the 12 Child Care Licensing Regions in Maryland, including professional development and improving program quality, which meet state requirements to improve capacity building among all licensed child care providers.
+Services include strategic support as well as leadership development to all licensed child care providers that enroll in Maryland EXCELS. - Data collection on services provided (resource and referral, training and rates from providers for the purpose of the market rate survey - Early childhood mental health In Maryland, the Early Childhood Mental Health Consultation project is both child/family focused and classroom/program focused.
 This hybrid model allows consultants to focus on specific child behaviors while working with teachers to improve the overall quality of the classroom environment.

-Cafés".
+- Family engagement Maryland's CCRCs provide "Strengthening Families Parent Cafés".
 These are guided conversations designed to share the collective knowledge of families and build a network of community support among them.
 These events promote family well-being and connect families to their peers and to the community by fostering social connections and parental resilience.
 Furthermore, Parent Cafés can support the development of families as leaders and child advocates by engaging parents, child care professionals, and other community members in conversations about the needs of families, how to meet those needs, and the role each neighbor can play in strengthening families and communities.
-In Maryland, MCCRRN staff are trained as Facilitators to conduct Parent Cafés for parents and providers of children from birth to age five, based on five protective factors: parental resilience, social connections, knowledge of parenting and child development, concrete support in times of need, and social and emotional competence of children.

-b) How the CCR&R system is operated, including how many agencies and if there is a statewide network and how the system is coordinated.
-MSDE issued a contract to a Statewide Coordinating Entity (SCE) to oversee the operations of the MCCRRN.
-The MCCRRN and the SCE provide statewide information and referral services to assist families with finding regulated child care that meets their needs.
+In Maryland, staff from the CCRC network are trained as Facilitators to conduct Parent Cafés for parents and providers of children from birth to age five, based on five protective factors: parental resilience, social connections, knowledge of parenting and child development, concrete support in times of need, and social and emotional competence of children. - b) How the CCR&R system is operated, including how many agencies and if there is a statewide network and how the system is coordinated.
+MFN acts as the Statewide Coordinating Entity (SCE) overseeing operations of the regional CCRCs under a contract issued by the MSDE.
+Together, these Centers make up the Maryland Child Care Resource Network (MCCRN).
+The CCRCs provide statewide information and referral services to assist families with finding regulated child care that meets their needs.

-The SCE provides grant management, training, technical assistance, support, monitoring, and evaluation of services to the MCCRRN.
-The primary goal of the MCCRRN is to address the needs of parents seeking quality early care and education programs and to improve capacity building among licensed child care providers.
+The SCE provides grant management, training, technical assistance, support, monitoring, and evaluation of services to the MCCRCN.
+The primary goal of the CCRCs is to address the needs of parents seeking quality early care and education programs and to improve capacity building among licensed child care providers.
 This includes strategic management support as well as leadership development for licensed child care providers that participate in Maryland EXCELS.